rolldone/remote-pipeline/note.md

 ## Revision phase 3

-- [Host] : Activate deactivated host [Waiting]
+- [Host] : Activate deactivated host [Alpha]

 - [WebhookHistory] : Fix ui/ux [Waiting]

-- [Files] : View the file if not binary like image, text [Waiting]
+- [Files] : View the file if not binary like image, text [Alpha]

 - [ModalNewScheduler] : Enable dropdown cronjob can used, and check one time scheduler too

 - [QueueRecords] : Add checkbox can deleted queue record and queue record details

-- [QueueRecord] : Add menu button close queue connection worker, schedule, and job all
+- [QueueRecord] : Add menu button close queue connection worker, schedule, and job all [onProgress]

 ## Phase 4